yixuanelsacao666/fragrance-recommender/README.md

 o	Optional gender filtering to exclude non-matching perfumes.
 4. Results are sorted by score, and the top five are displayed with images and details.
 5. Users can return to the homepage to try different combinations.
+I've deployed it to the cloud, or you can simply click this link to get your personalized fragrance recommendation: https://fragrance-recommender-8khh.onrender.com/

 Design Choices
 Several design decisions shaped the project, with the scoring algorithm being a critical component: